 The gardens make a pleasant outing from the centre of town, are interesting for students of garden history, and also lie conveniently close to the National Trust’s Skyline Walk, a ramble above the town.
 I’ve also written directions for a scenic circular walk from the railway station which visits the gardens (more below).

-Don’t expect flowerbeds at Prior Park; this garden is all landscape, architecture and wildlife.
+Don’t expect formal flowerbeds at Prior Park; this garden is all landscape, views, architecture and wildlife.
 At the centre of the garden is a shallow green valley, where cows (and occasionally wild deer) graze.
 The grassy slope drops from the house towards a series of small lakes and a Palladian bridge at the foot of the grounds.
 The path which circles the gardens winds around the wooded slopes on either side of the valley.
 Various follies and architectural features have been uncovered during the work to restore the garden, including a grotto and ice-house.
-The restoration work on the gardens is ongoing, and there is almost always something new to see.
+The restoration work on the gardens is ongoing, and there is often something new to see or learn.

 How to get to Prior Park Garden

 There is no parking at or near Prior Park, and the National Trust are keen to encourage green modes of travel.
 It is possible to walk to the gardens from the centre of Bath – through Widcombe and straight up Prior Park Road and Ralph Allen’s Drive (see my alternative route below).
 The walk takes 20-30 minutes, and the hill is steep, so visitors may prefer to use the public bus service.
-Bus number 2 to Combe Down/Mulberry Park departs from Bath bus station in Dorchester Street (the stop is near the railway station), and stops at the entrance to the gardens.
-Buses are generally every 20 minutes and the journey takes less than 10 minutes.
+Bus number 2 to Combe Down/Mulberry Park/Foxhill (its published destination keeps changing) departs from Dorchester Street, just outside the railway station and a few yards from the main bus station, and stops at the entrance to the gardens.
+Buses are generally every 12-20 minutes and the journey takes less than 10 minutes.
 Ask the driver or a fellow-passenger where to alight.
 The open top bus company City Sightseeing run a ‘Bath Skyline’ route which stops at the gardens.

 If you fancy a longer, more scenic walk to Prior Park Landscape Garden and beyond, returning into Bath via a stretch of the National Trust’s Skyline Trail with superb city views, see my walk directions: Prior Park & Skyline variant walk.